IF YOU'RE READING THIS FOR THE FIRST TIME, PLEASE READ THE MESSAGE BELOW.

 "BROCK!"
 Ash screamed blindly into the mist; but nothing replied.
 Ash could feel a tug on his arm, Dawn whispering his name.
 "BROCK!"
 Ash screamed again.

 The haze began to clear from where the voice came from.
 Ash couldn't help but stare silently in awe, his mouth slightly ajar, and his mind letting the thought sink in: Brock was okay.

-Brock's figure parted the mist, his caring and relieved smile visible to both of them now.
+Brock's figure parted the mist, his caring smile visible to both of them now.
 Dawn released Ash's arm from her death grip, both of them scrambling to get to their uninjured companion.
 A cold nightly breeze swept the rest of the opaque rubble residue from the air, showing them what was left of their camp sight.

 The soil had been upturned everywhere, trees had been blown away, the lingering ones set aflame with leafless branches.
 Their personal belongings had been shredded, the scattered remains everywhere and slowly being blown away.
 Shadowed figures of their Pokémon sprawled across the clearing.

 Ash's eyes widened until Brock's hand came down on his shoulder; a reassuring squeeze is all it took.
 "They've all fainted, but otherwise they don't seem to have any serious injuries so don't worry " Brock muttered before scanning the ground for their pokéballs.
 Ash and Dawn followed his example and searched for their own as well.